Shopping Muse

 chatId field (request & response)

-This mechanism ensures that Shopping Muse can maintain context across a stateless architecture.
+This ensures that Shopping Muse can maintain context across the entire conversation.

 The widgets array inside the payload.data object groups recommended products into separate collections.
 Each widget includes a title representing the collection's name and a slots array containing the recommended products.
 Each slot in the response includes: